 7-5-9.
 Flight Operations in Volcanic Ash

 a.
-Severe volcanic eruptions which send ash into the upper atmosphere occur somewhere around the world several times each year.
+Severe volcanic eruptions which send ash and sulphur dioxide (SO2) gas into the upper atmosphere occur somewhere around the world several times each year.
 Flying into a volcanic ash cloud can be exceedingly dangerous.
 A B747-200 lost all four engines after such an encounter and a B747-400 had the same nearly catastrophic experience.
 Piston-powered aircraft are less likely to lose power but severe damage is almost certain to ensue after an encounter with a volcanic ash cloud which is only a few hours old.

 b.
 Most important is to avoid any encounter with volcanic ash.
 The ash plume may not be visible, especially in instrument conditions or at night; and even if visible, it is difficult to distinguish visually between an ash cloud and an ordinary weather cloud.
 Volcanic ash clouds are not displayed on airborne or ATC radar.
 The pilot must rely on reports from air traffic controllers and other pilots to determine the location of the ash cloud and use that information to remain well clear of the area.
+Additionally, the presence of a sulphur-like odor throughout the cabin may indicate the presence of SO2 emitted by volcanic activity, but may or may not indicate the presence of volcanic ash.
 Every attempt should be made to remain on the upwind side of the volcano.

 c.
 It is recommended that pilots encountering an ash cloud should immediately reduce thrust to idle (altitude permitting), and reverse course in order to escape from the cloud.
 Ash clouds may extend for hundreds of miles and pilots should not attempt to fly through or climb out of the cloud.
 In addition, the following procedures are recommended:

 1. Disengage the autothrottle if engaged.
 This will prevent the autothrottle from increasing engine thrust;